SeiryuZ/HemeWeb/proposal/README.md

 * **HemeWeb development plan**

   HemeWeb will be a web application that hides the complexity of running HemeLB simulations.
 Web application will enable users to do HemeLB simulation workflow via internet browser.
-Since internet browser is such a standard tools that many people can use, it allow doctors and scientists to run simulation without worry of resources needed.
+Since internet browser is such a standard tools that many people can use, it allow domain experts to run simulation without worry of resources needed.
 Furthermore, internet browser allow a single unifying interface compared to the current workflow that consists of multiple interface.

   Besides being a web application, HemeWeb will also use containerization technology.
 Allowing the web app to tie down simulation result with the tools used.
 Having this automatic record will enable interested parties to audit and reproduce simulation.
 Furthermore, using container technology will allow HemeWeb to swap tools.
-Currently, to run simulation with different version of the tools, one should reconfigure everything.
-Container technology will allow HemeWeb to swap the tools, without reconfiguring the environment.
-This feature allows users to run simulation with different version of tools with minimal configurations.
+Currently, to run simulation with different version of the tools, one should reconfigure said tools.

   In a nutshell, HemeWeb will replace part of HemeLB simulation workflow like illustrated in figure 3.
 The first phase of the development will make sure one of the steps to run simulation can run in the cloud.
 With more and more integrations, more part of the workflow will run in the cloud.
 This will pave ways for making the simulation workflow run entirely on the browser.
 Making it even easier for users to run simulation.